gabriel4649/JMdictDB/README.txt

    ~/public_html/cgi-bin/.
 You may wish to change that if you will be using the cgi files.
-There are also some options for the Postgresql database server commections.
+There are also some options for the Postgresql database server connections, including authentication settings.

+2. Set (or modify) the enviroment variable PYTHONPATH so that it contains an absolute path to the python/lib directory.
+For example, if you installed the jmdictdb software in /home/joe/jmdictdb/, then PYTHONPATH must contain (possibly in addition to other directories) /home/joe/jmdictdb/python/lib.

+3. (Optional) In the top-level directory, run

+	make subdirs

+   This will make sure that the support files are up- to-date.
+You can generaly skip this step if you are running unmodified copy of the source (since an attempt is made to keep the distributed support files updated) but must do this if you've changes any of the support files' dependencies.

-2. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.
+4. In the top level directory, run "make" which won't do anything other than list the available targets that will do something.
 For JMdict the targets are:

-   jmdict.xml:
+   data/jmdict.xml:
 	Download the current JMdict_e.gz file from the
 	Moash FTP site, and unpack it.

-   jmdict.pgi:
+   data/jmdict.pgi:
 	Do target jmdict.xml if neccessary, then parse the jmdict.xml file, generating a rebasable
 	jmdict.pgi file and jmdict.log.
-Note that
-	this can take a long time (10's of minutes).

-   jmdict.dmp:
+   data/jmdict.dmp:
 	Do target jmdict.pgi if neccessary, then create a Postgresql .dmp file with the entry id numbers resolved.